- Balkanize Me: In the Lunar Civil War path, Equestria can break in seven nations.

 - If the socialists win, they can either go with Starry Plough's syndicalist commune, or Sugar Sprinkle's social democracy (which is actually Harmonist in terms of gameplay classification).
 The player's decisions in the Trade Union Congress events will also decide which branches of the economy tree, army tree, and diplomacy tree will the player go down.
 Syndicalist foreign policy is proactive and takes the fight to their enemies, while Social Democrat foreign policy is defensive, and in Sugar Sprinkle's case, will also have Las Pegasus begin partial (or full) reintegration with Equestria.

-- If the fascists win, Pine Chest has three options for a new fascist mayor:
+- If the Supremacists win, Pine Chest has three options for a new Supremacist mayor:

 - Himself, opening up a political tree where he prepares to topple Equestria due to perceiving Celestia as a crypto-communist.